ThiagoAZBR/very_good_coffee_app/README.md

 The App was build using [Clean Arch](https://github.com/Flutterando/Clean-Dart/blob/master/README_en.md) in mind with some functional programming with the package [fpdart](https://pub.dev/packages/fpdart).

-To deal with the state management was used some native tools like valueNotifier but with the package [rx_notifier](https://pub.dev/packages/rx_notifier) that enhances this native feat.
+To deal with the state management was used a native tool called valueNotifier but with the package [rx_notifier](https://pub.dev/packages/rx_notifier) that enhances this native feat.

 In the dependencies, to deal with some concepts like dependency injection was used [get_it](https://pub.dev/packages/get_it).